stevavoliajvar/stop_cloudflare/PEOPLE.md

+- This is totally irritating me, I cannot find a browser old/limited enough to get the captcha shown but new enough to connect at all (TLSv1.2) and render JS and the GUI CAPTCHA.
+And blind users will be unable to complete CAPTCHA at all, especially those using lynx, which are many ([knoblauchkeks](https://twitter.com/Knoblauchkeks/status/1340554341481127936))
+- The Cloudflare JS captcha is also a problem for people who want to use RSS. ([antranigv](https://twitter.com/antranigv/status/1340550040369020928))
+- shows me a captcha page in lynx, but lynx obviously doesn’t have either JavaScript or graphics.
+Trying to load the same page in Firefox succeeds, so I cannot make it accept lynx as well.
+This is against various disability laws.
+Fix your stuff so lynx keeps working! ([knoblauchkeks](https://twitter.com/Knoblauchkeks/status/1340545733297123329))
+- nooooo, I got caught by CloudFlare and I'm being sent to a Captcha page ([shookaite](https://twitter.com/Shookaite/status/1339949453382443009))
+- My bank's site displaying a cache error is always comforting. ([westbywest](https://twitter.com/westbywest/status/1344341028959121409))
+- guys I've been temporarily banned from accessing the site??
+All I tried doing was looking at my account section to see when my sub was due to run out now I'm screwed wtf??
+Error 1015 cloudflare?? ([hebble10](https://twitter.com/Hebble10/status/1343687801351659526))
+- Why using cloudflare on this website ? 😭 It blocks tor users and acts as a giant MitM 😟 ([eban_non](https://twitter.com/eban_non/status/1342970517486231555))
 - i click on your ling it gave me this 🥴 Error 1020 Ray ID: 609e202c9961d490 • 2020-12-30 19:21:45 UTC Access denied What happened?
 This website is using a security service to protect itself from online attacks.
 Cloudflare Ray ID: 609e202c9961d490 • Your IP: 2a01:e0a:592:e1 ([roya__ro](https://twitter.com/ROYA__Ro/status/1344363488848863235))
 - what’s up with the site cloudflare thing?
 I haven’t been able to edit a design in 4 days that I need to fix.
 It hasn’t worked on pc or mobile.
 Whenever I’ve tried to do it on mobile the template just blanks and When I tried to do it on pc it just gives me an error ([phoboshop1](https://twitter.com/phoboshop1/status/1344289213072732160))
 - - if you could allow me to connect to your website from my home or work IP addresses, that would be great.
 Turn down your cloudflare protections a little.
 I get the "VPN" not allowed error from my home, and need to use a VPN to get to the site. 🙄 ([kajer533](https://twitter.com/kajer533/status/1344008960890687488))